zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 3. If some people do aveiros, Hashem may remove his direct hashgacha from Klal Yisroel and allow the "natural course" of events to occur.
 This can result in random people suffering.[^14][^17]
 ## Hashem's Chesed During Punishment
 1. Hashem punishes Klal Yisroel a little at a time so the punishment is not overwhelming, and so that it inspires teshuva.[^18]
-2. Hashem "saves up" the punishment for the other nations and "pays them back" all at once.
+2. This is in contrast to the way Hashem gives punishment to other nations.
+For them, Hashem "saves up" the punishment and "pays them back" all at once.[^18]
 # Physical Proximity Affects Zechusim of Tazadikim
 1. Klal Yisroel lost the battle of עי partially because Yehoshua needed to go with the soldiers for his zechusim to have a positive affect.[^19]
    It seems that the affect of Yehoshua's zechusim was tied to his physical location.[^20]